TronLaser/BreathingSimulator2014/README.md

 You must keep this man alive by helping him breath.
 If he runs out of oxygen however, it's all over...for him, not for you, you can just hit restart.

-Made in 12 hours for a friend
+Made in 12 hours for a friend.

 Current Version 1.0
 ===================